“Every Sunday, my grandma makes an Italian big meal,” said no one ever.

 Add some adjectives into these phrases and you get:

-If you’re stuck on whether to use a comma or not, here’s an easy trick: if you can add the word “and” between the adjectives and reverse the adjectives’ order without losing the sentence’s clarity, you don’t need a comma.
+If you’re stuck on whether to use a comma in the example above, here’s an easy trick: If you can add the word “and” between the adjectives and reverse the order of the adjectives without losing the sentence’s clarity, you don’t need a comma.

 How sentence position affects adjective order